AndieWill510/tinydoor/Options/080-you-are-not-one-thing.md

 Not one story the room tells about you.

-You may be Autistic and a woman.
+You may be Neurodivergent and

-Autistic and queer.
+> a woman trans or otherwise

-Autistic and trans.
+> queer in any fabulous way

-Autistic and disabled in other ways.
+> disabled in other ways

-Autistic and traumatized.
+> traumatized

-Autistic and brilliant.
+> brilliant

-Autistic and tired.
+> tired

-Autistic and still becoming.
+> still becoming

 You are not one thing.